Guido Fawkes: Reception

 Staines has been criticised for his approach to blogging.
 He often criticises the mainstream media, stating that they are too close to the political establishment and that they also keep internal secrets about political scandals from the public.
 When allegations about John Prescott's private life appeared, Staines wrote that "You can tell it is a big story because Nick Robinson is ignoring it".
 Robinson responded via his own blog, accusing Staines of having a political agenda to damage the government.
 These criticisms were echoed by Peter Wilby, in the New Statesman, who suggested that Staines's claims to have made the news on Prescott were unfounded, as the story had previously been covered in The Times, and that Staines' contribution to the debate was persistent implications of scandal without supporting evidence.

 Colin Brown, in response to criticisms from Staines that the media are too cosy with politicians, said: "We would love to go into print with things that we hear and believe to be true, but cannot prove, but the libel laws are such that we cannot put things into newspapers that he [Guido Fawkes] seems to think that he can get away with on the internet.
 They don't seem to run by the same rules".
 Staines responded by stating that he is more vulnerable to libel suits than the print media are; as an individual, he does not have a large company backing him, although he says the fact that his blog is published through a Nevis-registered firm offers some protection, as plaintiffs are required to deposit US$25,000 in court before commencing any action in Nevis.
 The site is hosted in the United States to take advantage of First Amendment protections, and the editor Paul Staines is resident in Ireland.

 The same firm is majority shareholder in MessageSpace, a blog advertising network that sells advertising space on many British political blogs, including PoliticalBetting.com, Iain Dale, ConservativeHome and Labourhome.

 Staines was criticised by Iain Dale and Michael White in September 2010 for publishing rumours about William Hague, alleging that he shared a hotel room with his newly appointed special advisor.
 Hague confirmed he had shared a hotel room, but denied any "improper relationship".
 Later in February 2012, at the Leveson Inquiry, Staines said he had been paid £20,000 by the News of the World for a picture of Hague's special adviser, Christopher Myers, in a gay bar.
 The picture was not published by the News of the World.

 In 2014, at Guido's tenth anniversary party, London Mayor Boris Johnson said that the site "has long been the dung on the rosebush of politics".

 The Guardians Anne Perkins has called Guido "a cross between a comic and a propaganda machine".

-Staff
+Former Staff

 A number of journalists began their career on the blog, including: